 Commission on Collegiate Nursing EducationThe baccalaureate degree program in nursing at the University of Mary is accredited by the Commission on Collegiate Nursing Education.

 View additional information regarding the accreditation of this program.

 Careers & Outcomes

-The U.S. Bureau of Labor Statistics projects employment of registered nurses to grow by 9% through 2030.
-Nurses are employed in hospitals, long-term care facilities, private practices, public health agencies, primary care clinics, and more.
-Other nurses work as college and university educators, preparing future nurses, or as scientists developing advances in many areas of health care and health promotion.
+The U.S. Bureau of Labor Statistics projects employment of registered nurses to grow by 6% through 2032.
+Most nurses practice in hospitals, long-term care facilities, public health agencies, primary care clinics, and other health care settings.
+Others prepare future nurses as college or university professors or advance the field as research scientists.

 - Registered Nurse